-5. Every authorised officer, when exercising any power under this Act, shall declare his office and shall, if requested by any person in relation to whom the power is sought to be exercised, produce such identification card as the Director-General may provide.
+5. Every authorised officer, when exercising any power under this Act, must declare his or her office and must, if requested by any person in relation to whom the power is sought to be exercised, produce such identification card as the Director-General may provide.